-- Would you like to make your own soft furnishings for your home?
+- Would you like to make exclusive hand finished soft furnishings for your home?

-- Have you already made curtains successfully for your own home and for family and friends?
+- Have you already made your own simple curtains successfully?

-- Would you like to start your own business but you need a professional qualification?
+- Would you like to start a business but need a professional qualification?

-- Would your existing business benefit from more professional techniques and know how?
+- Would your existing business benefit from more professional techniques, and business advice?

 - Would you like to use this course as an entry onto the Foundation Degree (FdA) in Interior Design?

 ... then this is the course for you!